Carrie (1976 film): Reception and legacy

 Carrie received widespread critical acclaim and was cited as one of the best films of the year.
 On Metacritic, the film has a weighted average score of 85 out of 100, based on 14 critic reviews, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times stated that the film was an "absolutely spellbinding horror movie", as well as an "observant human portrait", giving three and a half stars out of four.
 Variety declared the film had "strong production, unusual plot twists and a fine cast."
 Quentin Tarantino placed Carrie at number eight in a list of his favorite films.
 In a 2010 interview, King replied that he thought, although dated now, Carrie was a "good movie".

 Nevertheless, the film was not without its detractors.
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and called it "a crude shocker with a little style", praising the "strong performances" but opining that the movie "falls apart" during the climax which he described as "crude and sloppy".

-De Palma's directing of the camera—in Carrie as well as his other films—is often interrogated in terms of its seeming indulgence in the male gaze.
 Scenes such as the opening, in which the camera surveys an array of naked adolescent girls, is alternately justified as representational of the film's themes of female development, or perceived as a disturbingly pornographic introduction to a story that is constructed by the male point of view.
 An awareness of De Palma's directorial portfolio and personal context encourages insight to the relationship between men in power and vulnerable women in America and particularly in Hollywood, enriching a viewer's experience of the cult classic film.

 In the 2010s, the anniversaries of the film as well as the coming-of-age relatability, especially for young women, was talked about amongst critics.
 The film is rated highly by many critics, labelling it a masterpiece.